Focused Searches

 Drawing again on the idea of the ‘size and shape’ of databases, this Focused Search provides an introduction to the structure and system of the MeSH thesaurus.
 The MeSH thesaurus is a controlled vocabulary, based upon medical subject headings.
 It has been created and is maintained by the National Library of Medicine (NLM) in the USA.
 The MeSH thesaurus is a domain specific knowledge base curated by humans, that aids both document classification as well as discoverability and retrieval.

 Ovid MEDLINE is Ovid’s rendering of the PubMed database, it too created and maintained by NLM.
 The content of this kind of bibliographic database consists, for the most part, of records of documents that have been indexed using a controlled vocabulary.
 A controlled vocabulary is a hierarchical term classification system where terms, representing a thing or concept, can be located within the controlled vocabulary system, along with its broader and narrower terms.
-Broader terms are those for which your chosen term is a narrower term or sub-concept.
-Narrower terms on the other hand are the narrower terms or sub-concepts of your chosen term.
+For an informative optical rendering of this enter the search term ‘migraine disorders’ into the MeSH database search box as shown below.

 Practice Suggestions: